more color, groovy design, durable quality, ethically made, climber-approved, objectively badass.

 acknowledge and respect

-we acknowledge that we climb on stolen land and that we must be respectful of the native folks who still live in these places and hold them sacred. we have the ultimate privilege of climbing of some of the most incredible rock—but let’s remember that climbing takes time and resources, and those are things that not everyone has access to and that we have the responsibility of acknowledging that and doing something about it—giving back in some way, and for us that means running an ethical business that sponsors people that we believe in and support, and actively challenging the status quo in the climbing world.
+we acknowledge that we climb on stolen land and that we must be respectful of the native folks who still live in these places and hold them sacred. we have the ultimate privilege of climbing of some of the most incredible rock—but let’s remember that climbing takes time and resources, and those are things that not everyone has access to. we have the responsibility of acknowledging and doing something about it—giving back in some way. for us that means running an ethical business that sponsors people and social justice groups that we believe in and support, as well as actively challenging the status quo in the climbing world.